 First published in the December 2018 issue of Get it Magazine, getit-magazine.com.au

-In the UK we’ve just come out of our summer months which for most, means we’re feeling the post-holidays blues and very much in personal travel planning mode for the months ahead.
-The day job, as much as it may be fulfilling if you’re lucky, still doesn’t stand up to sunny days and balmy music-filled nights on the Med.
+In the UK, we’ve sadly come out of our summer months.
+Is anyone feeling the post-holidays blues?
+Who’s already started travel planning for the months ahead?
+The day job just doesn’t stand up to sunny days and balmy music-filled nights on the Med.

 Enter two lovely new books by Lonely Planet: Culture Trails and Everyday Adventures…